vegf17/qProbConc/README.md

 ## How to load the library into GHCi

 The tool in question corresponds to a Haskell library.
 To load this library's modules into GHCi and use them, refer to the following instructions.
 A prerequisite for these instructions is the installation of [GHC](https://www.haskell.org/ghc/) and [cabal-install](https://cabal.readthedocs.io/en/stable/).

+These tools can be installed separetly, however it is possible to install both simultaneously using [GHCUP](https://www.haskell.org/ghcup/).

+The GHC version we are using is **9.6.7** (this seems to be important to not create any conflict between the libraries we are using)

 1. Download the qProbConc Cabal package.
 2. Open a terminal within the downloaded package.